phlexible/phlexible-docs/book/user.rst

 Deleting User Object
 --------------------

-Deleting a user involves just three steps:
+Deleting a user involves three steps:

 #. fetching object of user that will be deleted
 #. fetching object of user that is successor